Institute of Biological, Environmental and Rural Sciences

+The Institute of Biological, Environmental and Rural Sciences (IBERS) is an institute of Aberystwyth University.
+It is committed to ensuring humanity can sustainably produce the food, feed and plant-based industrial resources it needs.

-The Institute of Biological, Environmental and Rural Sciences (IBERS) is a department of Aberystwyth University within its Faculty of Earth and Life Sciences, and is located in Aberystwyth, Ceredigion, Wales.
-It has a remit for teaching, research and business innovation in the area of bio-sciences, land use and the rural economy.
+As one of only eight research institutes funded by UKRI’s Biotechnology and Biological Sciences Research Council (BBSRC), IBERS provides the UK with a national capability in grassland and plant breeding science, supporting strategic sustainability goals and net zero targets.
+It has a remit for research, teaching and business innovation in the area of bio-sciences, plant breeding, land use and the rural economy.

 Sites

-IBERS is currently situated on two main sites.
-The main teaching activity takes place at the Edward Llwyd, IBERS and Cledwyn buildings on the university's Penglais campus and the majority of its research activities take place at the far larger Gogerddan campus, two miles to the North East of Aberystwyth, near Penrhyncoch and Bow Street.
+IBERS is currently situated on the Gogerddan campus, two miles to the North East of Aberystwyth, near Penrhyncoch and Bow Street.